Table of Contents

 Activation day billing is primarily used to spread out both cash flow and payment specific support requests throughout the month.

 Based on these settings, the following chain of events will occur:

 - The Bill day will be dynamic, based on the date the day the customer's account was activated

-- The invoice will be generated on the 5th of every month for the billing day based on the billing settings on the account.
+- The invoice will be generated on the same day of every month depending on when the account was first activated.
 For example, a customer who was activated on the 13th of June will have their next invoice generated on the 13th of July.

 - 5 days after the due date, if the payment has yet to be made, the invoice will become delinquent.

-- 5 days after the invoice has become delinquent, the account will be switched to an inactive status.
-Once paid in full, the account will switch to an active status.
+- 15 days after the invoice has become delinquent, the account will be switched to an inactive status.
+Once the delinquent invoice is paid in full, the account will switch to an active status.